radiantearth/stac-api-spec/api-spec.md

 `GET /collections/{collectionId}/items`.
 The main STAC endpoint specified beyond what OAFeat offers is `/search`, which offers cross-collection search.
-A primary use case of STAC is to search diverse imagery collections (like Landsat, Sentinel, MODIS) by location and cloud cover for any relevant image.
+A primary use case of STAC is to search diverse imagery collections (like Landsat, Sentinel, MODIS) by location and cloud cover for any matching item.
 So the ability to do searches across Collections is very important, and is not yet specified by OAFeat.
 Due to the limited parameter support in OGC API - Features, it is recommended to use the STAC API endpoint `POST /search` for advanced queries, as it supports richer options.
 The filtering is made to be compatible between STAC API and OGC API - Features whenever feasible, and the two specs seek